Community Cooking:

 Communities utilizing improved cookstoves reduce their wood consumption by multiple tonnes.

-UpEnergy creates local employment by partnering with manufacturers, installers and directly hiring team members that creates sustained job opportunities throughout the project.
+UpEnergy creates local employment by partnering with manufacturers, installers and directly hiring team members that create sustained job opportunities throughout the project.

 Biomass contributes 90% of the energy needs for community institutions.
 The use of our community stoves reduces firewood use by multiple tonnes per month.